-Mr. Vincent Ah-Chuen Executive Chairman
+Mr. Vincent Ah-Chuen - Executive Chairman

 Mr. Vincent Ah-Chuen is the Executive Chairman of the Company.
-He is a skilled and experienced entrepreneur and has played a key role in the development and diversification of the ABC Group of Companies, whilst having overall responsibility over its Shipping Cluster.
+He is a skilled and experienced entrepreneur and has played a key role in the development and diversification of the ABC Group of Companies.
 He is the Managing Director of ABC Group of Companies and is actively involved in various socio-cultural and religious non-profit associations.

 In December 2016, he obtained the World Business Leadership Excellence Award.
-He is the Chairman of P.O.L.I.C.Y Limited and MUA Stockbroking Ltd and a director of Phoenix Transafrica Holdings Ltd (Kenya).
-He also holds directorship in listed companies on the Official Market namely MUA Ltd & P.O.L.I.C.Y Limited.
+He is the Chairman of PO.L.I.C.Y Limited, a listed company on the official market and a director of Phoenix Transafrica Holdings Ltd (Kenya).

-Mr. Dean Ah-Chuen Managing Director
+Mr. Dean Ah-Chuen - Managing Director